soukoku/HelloSignApi/README.md

-# HelloSignApi
+# DropboxSignApi
-This is an unofficial task-based HelloSign API lib for dotnet 4.5.2+ and core versions.
+This is an unofficial Dropbox Sign (previously HelloSign) API lib for dotnet 4.6.2+ and core versions.
-It aims to support all of the non-deprecated HelloSign's v3 API operations.
+It uses HttpClient to do the API calls and supports the async goodness.

 ## How to get it
 This lib is available via the NuGet package